 If we define investment banking, it is a division of a bank that aids large complex financial transactions for companies, governments, and other entities.
-The industry is flooded by large and small investment banks.
-In today’ article, we will try to give information about different investment banks.
+Large and small investment banks flood the industry.
+In today’s article, we will try to give information about different investment banks.

 Firstly, it is important to understand the structure of the investment banking industry.
 There are mainly four types of investment banks.
-Each of these types is categorized in their type by factors such as the size of the bank, its coverage in area and types of services it provides.
-Let’s first understand the types of investment bank:
+Each of these types is categorized in their type by factors such as the size of the bank, its coverage in the area, and the types of services it provides.
+Let’s first understand the types of investment banks:

 Types of Investment Banks

 Bulge bracket investment banks are also known as a full-service investment banks.
 The examples include well-known names such as Goldman Sachs, Deutsche Bank, Credit Suisse, Morgan Stanley, etc.

 These banks are mammoth in size, and a majority of their clients include Fortune 500 companies.
 They frequently aid multi-billion dollar deals and provide all the investment banking services.
 Geographical borders do not limit these banks; they offer services in all the major countries in the world.

 These are completely on the opposite end of the spectrum from bulge bracket banks.
 These banks are the smallest in size, and as the name suggests, their services are concentrated in a particular region.
 These banks usually do not offer the whole range of services as well.
 So an example of a regional investment bank would be a California based investment bank dealing in M&A transactions only.
 These banks have very few employees, a few dozen at best.
 They also handle smaller sized for small local companies, deals ranging from USD 50 to 100 million.